 HLC Action on Reaffirmation of Accreditation (March 2014)

 The Higher Learning Commission (HLC)

-The Higher Learning Commission (HLC) is an independent corporation and one of two commission members of the North Central Association of Colleges and Schools (NCA), which is one of six regional institutional accreditors in the United States.
+The Higher Learning Commission (HLC) is an independent corporation, one of six regional institutional accreditors in the United States.
 Information about the Higher Learning Commission can be found at the Higher Learning Commission website.